thechelsuk/uk.thechels.cod/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Wednesday, 10 December 2025
+## On Thursday, 11 December 2025

-- The average temperature today is 9.01˚C,
+- The average temperature today is 8.8˚C,
-- With highs of 9.42˚C and lows of 8.62˚C,
+- With highs of 9.42˚C and lows of 8.15˚C,
-- It may feel like 8.23˚C with broken clouds
+- It may feel like 6.99˚C with few clouds
-- The wind speed is 1.79m/s and visibility is 10000m
+- The wind speed is 3.13m/s and visibility is 10000m
-- The pressure is 1020hPa and humidity is 85%
+- The pressure is 1019hPa and humidity is 85%
-- The sun will rise at 08:05 and set at 15:57
+- The sun will rise at 08:06 and set at 15:57

 <!-- weather_marker ends -->